ImageMonkey/imagemonkey-libs/python/snippets/README.md

-The following document describes a way to easily upload images to ImageMonkey and tag them with arbitrary labels in a scripted manner.
+The following document describes how to easily upload images to ImageMonkey and tag them with arbitrary labels in a scripted manner.

 # Prerequisites